 (6) Holocaust Center

-This is the center for Studies of the Holocaust and Religious Minorities – it’s more of a research center than the museum.
+This is the centre for Studies of the Holocaust and Religious Minorities – it’s more of a research centre than the museum.
 The building is the former residence of Nazi collaborator Vidkun Quisling.
 There is an exhibition about the Nazipolicy of mass murder with special focus on the fate of Norwegian Jews.